- Purchase the complete Expat Arrivals Indonesia Guide (PDF)

 Most expats opt to rent property in Indonesia, rather than buy.
-This may be because it is technically illegal for foreigners to own land in Indonesia.
-Foreigners can purchase a house or apartment without owning the land it is built on, but this is quite often still a difficult process.
+This may be because it's technically illegal for foreigners to own land in Indonesia.
+Foreigners can purchase a house or apartment without owning the land it's built on, but this is quite often still a difficult process.

 Types of accommodation in Indonesia

 There are many upmarket apartment blocks in Jakarta offering good locations, excellent amenities and stylish interiors.
 Apartments are well suited to expats who work in the city centre.
 Securing accommodation close to one's place of work can save hundreds of hours of commuting time per year.

 Apartment blocks are also usually close to restaurants, shopping areas and other entertainment facilities, ensuring an exciting expat life for those who seek it.
 Expats will be able to find anything from a small studio flat to a spacious five-bedroom apartment in Jakarta.

 Expats with families might prefer a more suburban lifestyle.
 The suburbs south of Jakarta offer spacious homes, cleaner air, and close proximity to international schools.
 Expats can usually choose between a freestanding home and a house in a development or security complex.

 Another popular option for expats is a townhouse.
 This offers a compromise between a city apartment and a suburban house.
 Renting or owning a townhouse is a low-maintenance option with extra security and amenities.
 Townhouses are semi-attached and are usually in a gated estate.
 Many of the complexes have garden areas and a pool.

 Finding accommodation in Indonesia